sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 Granting MOO code direct access to files opens a hole in the otherwise fairly good wall that the ToastStunt server puts up between the OS and the database.
 The security is fairly well mitigated by restricting where files can be opened and allowing the builtins to be called by wizard permissions only.
 It is still possible execute various forms denial of service attacks, but the MOO server allows this form of attack as well.

-//TODO: confirm this
 > Warning: Depending on what Core you are using (ToastCore, LambdaMOO, etc) you may have a utility that acts as a wrapper around the FileIO code.
 This is the preferred method for dealing with files and directly using the built-ins is discouraged.
-On ToastCore you may have a $file object you can utilize.
+On ToastCore you may have a $file WAIF you can utilize for this purpose.

+> Warning: The FileIO code looks for a 'files' directory in the same directory as the MOO executable.
+This directory must exist for your code to work.

 > Note: More detailed information regarding the FileIO code can be found in the docs/FileioDocts.txt folder of the ToastStunt repo.

+The FileIO system has been updated in ToastCore and includes a number of enhancements over earlier LambdaMOO and Stunt versions.
+* Faster reading
+* Open as many files as you want, configurable with FILE_IO_MAX_FILES or $server_options.file_io_max_files

 **FileIO Error Handling**